deployo/deployo.github.io/content/_index.md

 - title: Cronjobs
   description: Schedule your tasks using standard crontab notation.
 Run your scripts in configured intervals.
 You can see cronjobs in history and preview the output like with any other execution.
   icon: far fa-clock
-- title: Store your SSH keys
+- title: Connect using SSH keys
   description: Your SSH keys can be generated and stored online and used everytime you acces your server.
 Have a private key already?
 Just upload it!
   icon: fas fa-lock
 plans: